 First Visit Plan

-When you arrive, introduce yourself to the volunteer at reception and they will point out where everything is, and if it’s not busy they will show you around.
-Once you arrive:
+• A volunteer will welcome you and point out where everything is, and if it’s not busy they will show you around.

 Browse the gift shop with a large selection of Buddhist books, Tibetan and Japanese incense, altar supplies, brocades and Buddhist art.